-In 2020-21 fifteen (15) institutions were brought to the Commission for consideration for approval under one or more of the multi-step initial institutional approval process.
-Eleven of these were in some stage between II and IV.
-Four others completed the provisional period and were brought forward for consideration and approval by the Commission at the completion of Stage V. These institutions are listed in Section II of this report.
+In 2020-21 fifteen (15) institutions were brought to the Commission for consideration for approval under one or more of the multistep initial institutional approval process.
+These institutions are listed in Section II of this report.

 Review and Take Action to Grant Initial Program Approval for New Credential Programs.
 This is also one of the major ongoing tasks of the COA.
 The COA has developed procedures for handling the submission of proposed credential programs from Commission-approved institutions.
-Programs are only granted initial approval when reviewers have determined that all Commission standards are met and after the COA acts to approve.
+Programs are only granted initial approval when reviewers have determined that all Commission standards are met and after COA acts to approve.
 This review process continued in 2020-21.
-Because institutions may submit program proposals any time throughout the year, Commission staff attempts to find reviewers willing and able to review the documents as soon as possible.
+Because institutions may submit program proposals any time throughout the year, the Commission attempts to find reviewers willing and able to review the documents as soon as possible.
 These reviews are conducted remotely with reviewers being sent the documents and devoting time from their own schedule, at their homes or offices, working via technology with their initial program review partner.
 A total of 20 new programs were approved by the COA in 2020-21.
 The list of these new programs is included in Section II of this report.
 Staff is currently reviewing ways in which to streamline this process as it is challenging to find a sufficient number of reviewers who are willing to do this work.

 Establish New COA Review Process for Initial Program Approval for Institutions Recently Approved for Provisional Approval by the Commission.
-Since 2018-19, the documentation provided to the COA to inform their decision about program approval was changed.
-The COA began receiving all of the program proposal documentation for institutions that had recently received provisional approval from the Commission to inform the COA's review and approval.
+Since 2018-19, the documentation provided to COA to inform their decision about program approval was changed.
+COA began receiving all of the program proposal documentation for institutions that had recently receive provisional approval from the Commission to inform the COA's review and approval.
 Additionally, personnel from the institution were invited to attend the COA meeting to respond to questions about the proposed program.
 In the past, any documentation was available to the members of COA at their request.
 This new process provides the COA with more information about the program proposal than was made routinely available in the past and provides more transparency for the public as well.